-· Principal funding sources
+Principal funding sources

-The European Society of Endocrinology raises its funds mainly through income from its congress, the European Journal of Endocrinology and individual and corporate membership subscriptions.
+The European Society of Endocrinology raises its funds mainly through income from its congress, the European Journal of Endocrinology, individual and corporate membership subscriptions and the ESE Advocacy Representative Scheme.
 The Society also receives some pharmaceutical support through receipt of grants for certain activities.
 Through this revenue ESE supports the objectives outlined on page 3.